-Slated to open in late 2018, Artscape Hub at Weston Common will be a dynamic, publicly accessible space, enlivened and activated by arts and culture in the Weston community of Toronto.
-Artscape Weston Hub will be a community cultural hub composed of an indoor programming space, an outdoor programming space and affordable housing for artists.
+Slated to open in late 2018, Artscape Weston Common will be a dynamic, publicly accessible space, enlivened and activated by arts and culture in the Weston community of Toronto.
+Artscape Weston Common will be a community cultural hub composed of an indoor programming space, an outdoor programming space and affordable housing for artists.
 It will seek to maximize community benefit, providing a platform for arts programming that is accessible to the entire community, and that responds to the social and cultural diversity of the community.

-Artscape Hub at Weston Common will transform ground floor space in the podium of an existing high-rise apartment building, located just east of Weston Road between King and John Streets, north of Lawrence Avenue West.
+Artscape Weston Common will transform ground floor space in the podium of an existing high-rise apartment building, located just east of Weston Road between King and John Streets, north of Lawrence Avenue West.
 The project also includes the redevelopment of a surplus parking lot as public outdoor programming space.
-Artscape Hub at Weston Common is part of a larger development by the Rockport Group, which will also see the addition of approximately 350 new rental homes to the site.
+Artscape Weston Common is part of a larger development by the Rockport Group, which will also see the addition of approximately 350 new rental homes to the site.

 The community cultural hub will consist of: